martanne/vis/README.md

   To manipulate multiple cursors use in normal mode:

-    CTRL-K   create a new cursor on the line above CTRL-J   create a new cursor on the line below CTRL-P   remove primary cursor
+    Ctrl-K       create count new cursors on the lines above Ctrl-Meta-K  create count new cursors on the lines above the first cursor Ctrl-J       create count new cursors on the lines below Ctrl-Meta-J  create count new cursors on the lines below the last cursor Ctrl-P       remove primary cursor
-    CTRL-N   select word the cursor is currently over, switch to visual mode CTRL-U   make the previous cursor primary
-    CTRL-D   make the next cursor primary
-    TAB      try to align all cursor on the same column ESC      if a selection is active, clear it.
-             Otherwise dispose all but the primary cursor.
+    Ctrl-N       select word the cursor is currently over, switch to visual mode Ctrl-U       make the count previous cursor primary Ctrl-D       make the count next cursor primary Tab          try to align all cursor on the same column Esc          dispose all but the primary cursor

   Visual mode was enhanced to recognize:

-    I        create a cursor at the start of every selected line A        create a cursor at the end of every selected line CTRL-N   create new cursor and select next word matching current selection CTRL-X   clear (skip) current selection, but select next matching word CTRL-P   remove primary cursor
+    I            create a cursor at the start of every selected line A            create a cursor at the end of every selected line Tab          left align selections by inserting spaces Shift-Tab    right align selections by inserting spaces Ctrl-N       create new cursor and select next word matching current selection Ctrl-X       clear (skip) current selection, but select next matching word Ctrl-P       remove primary cursor
-    CTRL-U   make the previous cursor primary
-    CTRL-D   make the next cursor primary
+    Ctrl-U       make the count previous cursor primary Ctrl-D       make the count next cursor primary Esc          clear all selections, switch to normal mode

   In insert/replace mode

-    S-Tab    aligns all cursors by inserting spaces
+    Shift-Tab    align all cursors by inserting spaces

 ### Marks